This article, about our walk along the Pilgrims’ Way to Canterbury Cathedral and the life and death of Thomas Beckett is

 Thomas Becket was canonized and revered throughout Europe.
 And he stole the thoughts of a nine-year-old girl hundreds of years later.

 We’d love to know what pilgrimages you’ve been on.
 Tell us your stories by emailing us here.

-Throughout 2021 – lockdown permitting – we plan to do several more pilgrimages, to places such as Glastonbury, Avebury, Lindisfarne, and Walsingham.
+Throughout 2021 – lockdown permitting – we plan to do several more pilgrimages, to places such as Avebury, Lindisfarne, and Bardsey Island off the coast of Wales.